-…but how can you apply this to your dental practice?
+…but how can you apply the latest evidence-based guidelines to your dental practice?

 Colgate took a step towards answering this question at the recent FDI World Dental Congress in Madrid.
 In a symposium entitled Fit 4 Oral Prevention – From Consensus Guidelines to Clinical Practice Implementation experts explained their vision of how to translate the current state of knowledge on the link between the two diseases into effective management plans in clinical settings.

 Paul Brocklehurst who is Professor of the North Wales Organisation for Randomised Trials in Health, UK, focused on the importance of evidence-based guidelines and explored the challenges of translating those into practice.

 David Herrera, Professor of Periodontology at the Complutense University of Madrid, described how new guidelines were developed as a result of a joint workshop of the European Federation of Periodontology (EFP) and the European Organisation of Caries Research (ORCA) held in November 2016.

 The 300 symposium attendees were also able to learn about the proposed approach for implementing these guidelines into practice and see the communication materials tailored for dental and medical professionals, patients, and even the general public, as presented by Professor Mariano Sanz, Complutense University of Madrid.